BlasePanda/PatientTransportPaymentHelper/README.md

 Description

-This application is a payment app that calculates the amount of change to be returned to a customer after a transaction, specifically for the private transport of patients at a local hospital that employs disabled people.
+This application is a payment app that calculates the amount of change to be returned to a customer after a transaction.
+It was used specifically for the private transport of patients at a local hospital that employs people with disabilities.
 The app is built using PyQt5, a set of Python bindings for the Qt libraries.
 Requirements

     PyQt5